JulioMarchiori/hd_aao_estimation_improvement/README.md

 The main objective of this research is to improve the estimation of AAO for HD, which currently relies solely on CAG repeat length.
 Enroll-HD provides high-quality longitudinal data on HD patients, making it a valuable resource for ML algorithms.

+The notebooks are shared here.
+The numbering on the names helps to identify the jobs they have carried out, although they can work independently.
+The PDS-5 dataset used from Enroll-HD can be requested at https://enroll-hd.org/for-researchers/access-data/